MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/cant-schedule-publish.md

 ---
-title: Unable to schedule page publishing after changing a content type
+title: Can't schedule page publishing after changing a content type
 description: The scheduling section of a page is blank after you edit its content type in the SharePoint admin center.
 author: paotten
 manager: dcscontentpm